CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 console.assert(finalCharacter === "?");
 ```

-Try updating the final character in the `sentence` variable string to make the assertiom fail.
+Update the final character in the `sentence` variable string to make the assertiom fail.
 Check the output you get in the console.
 {{</tab>}}

 {{<tab name="Exercise 2">}}